 North America is a continent rich with wildlife of all shapes and sizes.
 Some of the largest animals in the world live here.

-There is a wide variety on this list, including land mammals, birds, and oceans giants.
-Here are the 10 largest animals in North America.
+There is a wide variety on this list, including land mammals, birds, and ocean giants.
+Here are the ten largest animals in North America.

 The blue whale is the largest animal in the world.
 The tongue alone can weigh as much as an adult elephant, and a mature blue whale can tip the scales at a colossal 200 tons or 448,000 pounds!